mlflow/mlflow/docs/source/llms/transformers/task.rst

 .. note::

     The Completion API is considered as legacy, but it is still supported in MLflow for backward compatibility.
-We recommend using the Chat API for compatible with the latest APIs from OpenAI and other model providers.
+We recommend using the Chat API for compatibility with the latest APIs from OpenAI and other model providers.

 Code Example of Using ``llm/v1`` Tasks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^